Portland Opera at 50 – becoming a summer festival

 Portland experiences an enormous influx of tourists during the summer, a fact on which the company hopes to capitalise by turning Portland Opera Festival into a summer destination like Santa Fe Opera.

-Budget cuts force English National Opera to pull out of Bristol Orfeo
+English National Opera pulls out of Orfeo in Bristol

 English National Opera’s co-production with the Bristol Old Vic of Monteverdi’s Orfeo has been cancelled, with ENO artistic director John Berry blaming ‘the challenging funding situation from April 2015’.

-‘The decision to withdraw from the production was made in the interests of achieving a balanced budget for the 2015/16 financial year,’ Berry said in a statement.
+‘The decision to withdraw from the production was made in the interests of achieving a balanced budget for the 2015/16 financial year,’ said Berry.
 ‘Maintaining a stable financial position is crucial to the company’s future and the ENO Board and management agreed that we must reassess our artistic ambitions and align them with the funds available.’

 A statement released by ENO suggested that the Bristol Old Vic would not abandon the project entirely but instead postpone while it ‘seeks new partners’.
 The production was to be directed by BOV artistic director Tom Morris, featuring Anthony Gregory and Mary Bevan in the roles of Orfeo and Euridice.

 ‘We are very sorry not to be working with Bristol Old Vic next year on what would have been ENO’s first UK project outside London in 15 years,’ said Berry.
-He described Tom Morris as 'a valued collaborator of ENO’s' and added:.
-'We appreciate [Tom's] understanding over this situation and we will certainly keep the dialogue open between our two organisations.'
+He described Tom Morris as 'a valued collaborator of ENO’s', referring to Morris’s 2012 production of The Death of Klinghoffer that was recently restaged at the Met.

 Morris said: ‘Obviously the decision ENO has had to take is deeply regrettable, given the level of excitement in the city about a partnership combining Bristol Old Vic’s vision for a production of Orfeo and the resources and expertise of ENO.
 We are deeply sympathetic to ENO in their current situation and share their frustration in having to postpone their ambition to perform further throughout the UK.’

-Any customers who have purchased tickets through the Bristol Old Vic box office will be able to transfer them to other shows within Bristol Old Vic’s programme, hold them as credit against a future production of Orfeo at Bristol Old Vic, or receive a full refund.
-Bristol Old Vic box office will be contacting all ticket holders in the coming week.
+Any customers who have bought tickets through the Bristol Old Vic box office will be able to transfer them to other shows within Bristol Old Vic’s programme, hold them as credit against a future production of Orfeo at Bristol Old Vic, or receive a full refund.

 Artist of the month: British soprano Mary Bevan